 for a non-degenerate critical point.
 Then, with any local coefficient $\Gamma$ we have the basic monopole Floer homologies

 \end{thm} \begin{pf} Here we give a sketch of the proof.
 The idea is to show that $\sum_zn_z\Gamma(z)$ is of finitely many sum, for each $z\in M_z([\mfa],[\mfa])$, where $M_z([\mfa],[\mfb])$ is a moduli space of dimension $1$ and $[\mfa],~[\mfb]$ are two regular critical points.
-It is sufficient to show a foliated version of Kronheimer Mrowka's proposition \cite[Proposition 29.2.1]{KM}, which is stated as below. \end{pf}
+It is sufficient to show a foliated version of \cite[Proposition 29.2.1]{KM}, which is stated as below. \end{pf}

 \begin{prop} Let $(M,F,\mfs,c)$ be as above, let $g$ be a bundle like metric and $\chi_F$ be the character form of the foliation.
-Suppose that there is constant $t$ such that the identity holds
+Suppose that there is a constant $t$ such that the identity holds

 for a non-degenerate critical point.
-Then, we have the following: \begin{enumerate} \item When $t\leq0$, then for a given $[\mfa]$ and a non-negative integer $d_0$, there are only finitely many pairs $([\mfb],z)$ for which the moduli space $\check{M}^+_z([\mfa],[\mfb])$ is non-empty and of dimension at most $d_0$. \item When $t>0$, then for a given $[\mfa]$, there are only finitely many pairs $([\mfb],z)$ for which the moduli space $\check{M}^+_z([\mfa],[\mfb])$ is non-empty. \end{enumerate} \end{prop}
+Then, we have the following: \begin{enumerate} \item When $t\leq0$, then for a given $[\mfa]$ and a non-negative integer $d_0$, there are only finitely many pairs $([\mfb],z)$ such that the moduli space $\check{M}^+_z([\mfa],[\mfb])$ is non-empty and of dimension at most $d_0$. \item When $t>0$, then for a given $[\mfa]$, there are only finitely many pairs $([\mfb],z)$ such that the moduli space $\check{M}^+_z([\mfa],[\mfb])$ is non-empty. \end{enumerate} \end{prop}